ojpushpull/oaksblog/pages/posts/leadcapture.md

 Step 2) Inside Mailchimp go to the dashboard and choose signup forms and from there pick up embedded forms.

-Step 3) Inside the embedded form code copy the url within the parenthesis that is within the tag named <form action=“ https://URL” />
+Step 3) Inside the embedded form code copy the url within the parenthesis that is within the tag named "form action"

 Step 4) In the root of your react project create a file named .env and within that create a variable named REACT_APP_MAILCHIMP_URL and assign the copied url to the variable